Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Status: Current

 One of its engineering improvements is the Gotoh patented Stud Lock System.
-Each pivot stud (post) has a small internal locking screw that, once tightened, secures the stud to the insert which in turn prevents the studs from turning inside their threaded bushings therefore eliminating micro-movements that could affect tuning stability and action.
+Each pivot stud (post) has a small internal locking screw that, once tightened, secures the stud to the insert.
+This, in turn, prevents the studs from turning inside their threaded bushings, thereby eliminating micro-movements that could affect tuning stability and action.

-The GE1996T comes in three block sizes (depth) 33mm, 36mm and 40mm.
-Left hand units are available in chrome, black, cosmo black (black chrome) and gold.
+The GE1996T comes in three block sizes (depth): 33mm, 36mm, and 40mm.
+Left-handed units are available in chrome, black, cosmo black (black chrome), and gold.
 Gotoh tremolos are stamped with "High Stability Tremolo System" on the tail and "Gotoh Japan" on the upper baseplate.

-The GE1996T was also used as an OEM unit for Fernandes and Aria Pro II and sometimes on Caparison, Jackson (Japan), and Schecter (Japan) guitars.
+The GE1996T was also used as an OEM unit for Fernandes and Aria Pro II, and occasionally on Caparison, Jackson (Japan), and Schecter (Japan) guitars.

-Fernandes: From 1997 Gotoh supplied their GE1996T as an OEM unit for Fernandes who had ceased direct procurement of their own licensed tremolos in that same year.
+Fernandes: From 1997 Gotoh supplied their GE1996T as an OEM unit for Fernandes, who had ceased direct procurement of their own licensed tremolos in that same year.
 The Fernandes model was designated FRT-10 and was stamped "Fernandes Guitars" on the baseplate and without any inscription on the tail.
-Fernandes offered limited choices of left-handed guitars and only by special order.
-An example with the Gotoh-made FRT-10 is this 2004 left handed Fernandes FR-180S Revolver Pro.
-The 2005 Fernandes catalog states that the FRP-2000L Revolver Pro, which came with the FRT-10, was available for special order.
-(For its entry-level guitars Fernandes used the Ping Well GE1996T clone which was designated FRT-11.)
+Fernandes offered periodic runs of select left-handed guitars, however none with the FRT-10.

 Aria Pro II: The GE1996T tremolo was used on the 2000 Aria Pro II MA Series MAC-85V model.
-This time Aria retained the original Gotoh model name.
+This time Aria retained the original Gotoh model name in its product specifications.

 Takeuchi